Black Americans aren’t buying Omarosa’s turn against Trump

 Many condemned the president and his repeated attempts to compare minorities with animals, but there was little defense of Manigault Newman – unlike when Trump attacked NBA superstar LeBron James in recent weeks.

-“We should not mistake anything that has happened here as to be Omarosa in any way purporting be a benefit to the African-American community,” said Aisha Moodie-Mills, a Democratic strategist.
+“We should not mistake anything that has happened here as to be Omarosa in any way purporting be a benefit to the [black] community,” said Aisha Moodie-Mills, a Democratic strategist.

-The dispute with Manigault Newman and the recent dust-up with James made him even more unpopular with African-Americans.

 Raynard Jackson, a black Republican who has worked on GOP presidential, gubernatorial and local campaigns, said Manigault Newman secretly recording Trump and other White House officials will make her a pariah in conservative circles as well.